Paschal Triduum: Maundy Thursday (also called Holy Thursday)

-In some Protestant denominations, the Triduum begins with an evening worship service on Maundy Thursday.

-In the Catholic Church and in the Anglo-Catholic tradition of Anglicanism, in the Mass of the Lord's Supper, during the Gloria in Excelsis Deo, all church bells may be rung and the organ played; afterwards, bells and organ are silenced until the Gloria of the Easter Vigil.
+In liturgical denominations of Christianity, the Triduum begins with the evening of Maundy Thursday.
+In the Catholic Church, Evangelical-Lutheran Churches, and in the Anglo-Catholic tradition of Anglicanism, in the Mass of the Lord's Supper, during the Gloria in Excelsis Deo, all church bells may be rung and the organ played; afterwards, bells and organ are silenced until the Gloria of the Easter Vigil.
 After the homily or sermon of the Mass, "where a pastoral reason suggests it", a ritual washing of the feet follows.
 The Mass concludes with a procession of the Blessed Sacrament to the altar of repose.
 This is usually followed by the stripping of the altars.
 Eucharistic adoration is encouraged after this, but if continued after midnight should be done without outward solemnity.

 In the form of the Roman Rite in use before 1955, Mass was celebrated in the morning.
 Some faithful travelled to several churches to pray at each one's Altar of Repose, a practice called Seven Churches Visitation, which may also be done on Good Friday.
 The Mass included no washing of the feet, which could instead be done in a separate ceremony later in the day.
 The Mass itself concluded with a ritual stripping of all altars except the altar of repose, leaving only the cross and candlesticks.
 In the present form as revised in 1955, the altar is stripped bare without ceremony at some time after the evening Mass.

 The liturgical colour for the Mass vestments and other ornaments is white in the Catholic and Anglican Churches.
 In the Lutheran Church, the liturgical colour for Maundy Thursday is scarlet or white.
 In the Reformed tradition, white or gold may be used.
 In the United Methodist Church, black is used as the liturgical colour.